As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Much like decoupling a wall, the best way to prevent vibrations from amplifying through your ceiling joists is to isolate the fan.
 Doing so means that any vibrations caused by its movement dissipate before making their way into the solid structure.

-The easiest way to do this is with a ceiling fan box and support, which are specifically designed for this purpose.
+The easiest way to do this is with a ceiling fan box and support (Amazon) which are specifically designed for this purpose.
 While these supports are generally designed for installing fans in suspended ceilings, they work pretty well for this purpose too.

 Ensure you buy a support that works for your ceiling fan, and obviously you’ll need to take the fan down to re-install it.
 Luckily it’s not a particularly complicated job, as this video shows, but you will need some DIY knowledge.